typeshed-internal/stub_uploader/SECURITY.md

   upstream package, this does not introduce an additional security liability.
 * Dependencies that are explicitly allowlisted in the stub uploader.
 These dependencies are vetted to be from a trusted source.

+## PyPI Uploads

+Stub packages are uploaded to PyPI by the PyPI user [typeshed_bot](https://pypi.org/user/typeshed_bot/) using an API token.
+The packages are owned solely by that user, so that no other user can upload new versions of the packages, in case an account gets compromised.